fenclmar/Rcmlrain/README.md

 Functions for processing commercial microwave link (CML) data written in R language and an example of spatial reconstruction with virtual CML data.

 ## Instalation
 Rcmlrain works with R language 3.0.0. and newer.
-The repo CANNOT be directly compiled to R package, instead the file fun_CML.r needs to be sourced and loaded together with zoo package.
+The repo CANNOT be directly compiled to R package, instead the file fun_CML.r needs to be sourced.
+Loading zoo package is recomended for proper performance of several Rcmlrain functions.

 ```
 source(url('https://raw.githubusercontent.com/fenclmar/Rcmlrain/master/Rcmlrain/fun_CML.r'))